-(thousands of \$)
+(thousa nds of f\$)

-2019
+2022 2021

-Allowance for doubtful accounts, beginning of the year \$ 455 \$ 610
+Allowance for doubtful accounts, beginning of the year: \$ 621 \$ 614

-Accounts written off (220) (366)
+Accounts written off (243) (191)

-Current period provision 379 211
+Current period provision 420 198

-Allowance for doubtful accounts, end of the year \$ 614 \$ 455
+Allowance for doubtful accounts, end of the year \$ 798 \$ 621

-Concentrations of credit risk for insurance contracts can arise from reinsurance ceded does not relieve the Corporation of its primary obligation to the policyholder.
+Concentrations of credit risk for insurance contracts can arise from reinsurance ceded contracts as insurance ceded does not relieve the Corporation of its primary obligation to the policyholder.
 Reinsurers are typically required to have a minimum financial strength rating of A- at the inception of the treaty; rating agencies used are A.M.
 Best and Standard & Poor's.
 Guidelines are also in place to establish the maximum amount of business that can be placed with a single reinsurer.